 technology for timely and accurate weather

-- 360° Air Traffic Control Tower Simulator in addition to ATC program to integrate controllers in a realistic environment; controllers train to operate in the busiest airports in aviation
+- 360° Air Traffic Control Tower Simulator in addition to ATM program to integrate controllers in a realistic environment; controllers train to operate in the busiest airports in aviation

 - ISSAC Science Operations Center (SOC) to manage image requests, perform image acquisitions and other ISSAC operational commands, and receive, process and deliver images to end users (general public)

 - Scientific Computing Center (SCC) provides support for the unique and extensive computing and networking needs of the John D. Odegard School of Aerospace Sciences.
 Headquartered on the first floor of Clifford Hall, SCC supports the academic departments and associated operations across 12 campus buildings, including eight at the Grand Forks International Airport.

 - Aerospace Datacenter (CH 140): The SCC facility was completed in 1992.
 It was specifically designed to accommodate the special operating requirements of computer equipment.
 The access controlled datacenter is outfitted with filtered, redundant power systems, temperature and humidity control, anti-static carpet, and raised flooring for cable distribution.
 Two levels of electronic security protect the area.
 All of the fiber optic and copper network cable throughout Aerospace terminates in the datacenter.

 - Students in the Human Spaceflight laboratory have developed two prototype space suites: One to be worn on the surface of mars and the other to be worn on the surface of the moon.

 - The Life Sciences Laboratory allows students and faculty to study closed loop ecological systems that will be used on future space stations, long duration space missions and lunar or Martian settlements.